surykartka/BLISS_test/README.md

 * Similarly for the remaining files (or run `bash cmd.sh &`), write standard output to [`cutadapt.out`](analysis/cutadapt.out).

-## How many reads have the barcode in the beginning?
+## How many reads start with the barcode?

 Script [`get_cutadapt_stats.py`](scripts/get_cutadapt_stats.py) writes a table with trimming statistics: `python scripts/get_cutadapt_stats.py`.
 A plot below (from `analysis/cutadapt_stats.numbers`) shows numbers of reads after trimming and with barcodes for the respective fastq files.